What is biodiversity loss and how can you combat it?

-If pesticides are something your organisation use and you’re looking at more environmentally friendly ways to manage your green spaces, some useful resources are:
+If your you’re looking at more environmentally friendly ways to manage your green spaces, some useful resources are:

-Providing a physical structure for insects to use as shelter is a great activity to get people involved with and provides a sanctuary for local species helping them thrive.
-This activity requires little space and resources as structures can be made from a range of natural materials such as sticks, dried leaves, pine cones, bark, grass etc and other materials such as timber, bricks and stones.
-The size and complexity of the structure can be fitted around what space, resources and capacity you have from a simple pile of twigs and leaves to a built “bug hotel”.
-These provide places to hide from predators, raise young, and live.
-They’re suitable for insects, smaller mammals, and amphibians.
-Bird and bat boxes are also a great addition to support local wildlife if you have the space.
+Providing a physical structure for animals and insects to use as shelter is a great activity to get people involved with and created a sanctuary for local species.
+This activity requires little space and resources.
+Structures can be made from a range of natural materials such as sticks, dried leaves, pinecones, bark, grass etc. Or other materials such as timber, bricks and stones.
+The size and complexity of the structure can fit with whatever space, resources, and capacity you have.
+“Bug Hotels” create places to hide from predators, raise young, and live.
+They’re suitable for invertebrates like insects, smaller mammals, and amphibians.
+Bird, hedgehog, and bat boxes are also a fantastic way to support local wildlife if you have the space.

 Holding nature days, whether a whole day or a couple of hours for a nature café, brings people together and can introduce them to different objects in the collection or local speakers.
 Exploring historic records can counter shifting baseline syndrome.